-Emphasizes development of a personal approach to painting and experimentation with a variety of materials and processes, as well as exploration of abstraction and non-objective painting concepts.
+Emphasizes the continued development of naturalistic technique in oil painting through the study of representational subject matter.
+Continues the development of aesthetic and technical understanding of oil paint as a medium through projects that may include master copies, portraits, landscape, and still-life.
 Prerequisite(s): C or better in ART 236.
 (PCS 1.1, 3 credit hours - 0 hours lecture, 6 hours lab)